patbeagan1/dotfiles/README.md

 ## Getting started

 If you just want to grab a couple of aliases, you can source the individual files in the `aliases` folder.
-You can grab them straight from github by doing something like `source <(curl localhost:8000/alias_ls.zsh)`, whereever the script resides on your network.
+You can grab them straight from github by doing something like `source <(curl localhost:8000/alias_ls.zsh)`, wherever the script resides on your network.

 If you just want to use a single script, you can download it via the github raw url, or run it in place with `curl xyz.sh | zsh`.